 Because physical therapy involves the movement of the body, it is important to wear comfortable clothing that allows you to move.
-You also need to consider what part of the body is being treated and make sure it is accessible.
+Whether you’re in Peoria, Sun City, or Vistancia, you need to consider what part of the body is being treated and make sure it is accessible.
 For example, people experiencing knee pain should wear shorts instead of pants, patients with elbow pain should avoid long-sleeved shirts, and those experiencing neck pain should avoid wearing turtle-necks.

 Our hope is that you will feel better after physical therapy!
 Sometimes, however, because you will be asked to engage in activities that will stretch your body and be increasingly more demanding than your typical everyday physical activities require, you may experience some pain.
 It is very important that you communicate with your therapist about how your body is responding to your treatment.
 He will rely on your feedback to plan, execute, and adjust your treatment accordingly.
 There may be more going on in your body, and he will want to help you figure out and resolve the source of your pain!
 If your pain becomes worse, and you would like to talk to your therapist before your next visit, please feel free to call the office.

-1) Print, fill out, and bring the patient forms found on our website under the FOR OUR PATIENTS tab.
+1) Print, fill out, and bring the patient forms found on our website under the PATIENT FORMS tab at the top.

 2) Bring your insurance card & photo ID.